 The competitor and the Course Marshal will resolve all disputes regarding penalties.
 We do not review video footage under any circumstances, etc. All Course Marshal decisions are final.
 Protests must be filed immediately with the Course Marshal, before the next race, prior to leaving the course.

-The British Firefighter Challenge 2017 will be hosted by Leciestershire Fire and Rescue Service in partnership with De Montfort University in the centre of Leicester, UK.
+The British Firefighter Challenge 2018 will be hosted by Suffolk Fire and Rescue Service in Bury St Edmunds, England.